A Higher-Order Language for Markov Kernels and Linear Operators: Introduction

-\begin{itemize} \item Ehrhard et. al \cite{stablecones,lincone,pcoh} have defined models of linear logic with probabilistic primitives and have used the translation of intuitionistic logic into linear logic $A \to B = !A \lto B$, where $!A$ is the exponential modality, to give semantics to a stochastic $\lambda$-calculus. \item Dahlqvist and Kozen \cite{roban} have defined an imperative, higher-order, linear language and added the type constructor $!A$ to accommodate non-linear programs. \end{itemize}
+The models of linear logic that have been used to give semantics to probabilistic languages are usually based on categories of vector spaces where programs are denoted by linear operators.
+We highlight two of them: \begin{itemize} \item Ehrhard et. al \cite{stablecones,lincone,pcoh} have defined models of linear logic with probabilistic primitives and have used the translation of intuitionistic logic into linear logic $A \to B = !A \lto B$, where $!A$ is the exponential modality, to give semantics to a stochastic $\lambda$-calculus. \item Dahlqvist and Kozen \cite{roban} have defined an imperative, higher-order, linear probabilistic language and added a type constructor $!$ to accommodate non-linear programs. \end{itemize}

-Though their semantical models are very similar, their calculi lie on quite different foundations.
-By using the intuitionist logic translation into linear logic, Ehrhard et al. get a call-by-name (CBN) semantics for a functional language \cite{maraist1999}.
-This semantics is not well-suited for practical purposes as it makes it impossible to reuse a value sampled from a distribution.
-Consider, for instance, the following program written in a language that has a fair coin primitive $\cdot \vdash \mathsf{coin} : \nat$:

-Under a call-by-name semantics the program above is equivalent to $(\mathsf{coin}, \mathsf{coin})$, since it samples from $\mathsf{coin}$ each time $x$ is used.
-To get around this limitation the authors have introduced a call-by-value (CBV) $\mathsf{let}$ operator, which would make the example program be interpreted as $\frac{1}{2}\delta_{(0,1)} + \frac{1}{2}\delta_{(1,0)}$, where $\delta_a$ is the point mass distribution at $a$.
-Unfortunately, from a semantical point of view, the existence of said operator relies on subtle mathematical constructions which complicate the semantics.

-On the other hand, the calculus proposed by Dahlqvist and Kozen adopts a linear typing discipline and extends their type system with the exponential modality $!A$.
-Their language provides a conceptually elegant presentation of soft-conditioning based on the Kothe dual of vector spaces \cite{clerc2017}.

-While these linear-logic-based semantics have been proposed, semantics based on Markov kernels have also been shown to properly handle conditioning and higher-order functions \cite{qbs,wqbs}.
-In particular, the calculus interpreted using $\omega$-quasi Borel spaces \cite{wqbs} can soundly interpret recursive types, soft-conditioning, higher-order functions and provides a monadic interface for its probabilistic fragment.
+The main advantage of models based on linear logic is that programs are denoted by linear operators between spaces of distributions, a formalism that has been extensively used to reason about stochastic processes, as illustrated by Dahlqvist and Kozen who have used results from ergodic theory to reason about a Gibbs sampling algorithm written in their language, and by Clerc et al. who have shown how Bayesian inference can be given semantics using adjoint of linear operators \cite{clerc2017}.

+Unfortunately, these insights are hard to realize in practice, since languages based on linear logic enforce that variables must be used exactly once, making it hard to use it as a programming language.
+The usual way linear logic deals with this limitation is through the $!$ modality which allows variables to be reused.

+The problem with the exponential modality, when it comes to probabilistic programming, is that they are usually difficult to construct, do not have any clear interpretation in terms of probability, making the linear operator formalism not applicable anymore and, more operationally, through its connections with call-by-name (CBN) semantics \cite{maraist1999}, makes it mathematically hard to reuse sampled values.